Go to the page content

 -Adrian Makuc

-But suppose you find yourself in a state, time and place where alcohol can be enjoyed without putting yourself at serious risk.
-Consider the following advice and suggestions carefully before going out.
+In fact, it is important to consult with your doctor for any advice with regards to food and alcohol.
+But suppose you find yourself in a state, time and place where alcohol can be enjoyed without putting yourself at serious risk...consider implementing some of my personal tips below.

 For starters, when you go out for drinks, avoid anything with added sugar.
 That means saying “no” to all long drinks and cocktails, at least until you make sure they don’t contain fruit cordial, lemonade, energy drink, syrup, ginger ale, cola or any other kind of soft drink.
 The reason is that such beverages are rich in simple carbs, and therefore tend to cause a spike in the blood sugar level of people with type 2 diabetes4.